henryamos/borla2earn./README.md

 ## How To Sign Up
 1. Register your account on the web app
-2. Contribute your wastes (plastics, bottles etc)
+2. Contribute your waste (plastics, bottles, etc)
 3. Earn tokens

 ### Together, we'll turn waste into wealth, one token at a time.
 Don't miss out on this game-changing opportunity!
 Embrace blockchain and eco-conscious living.